-UPDATED 2016 Hello BYC members!
-I would like to share my coop building design and building experience with you and hopefully it will spark some inspiration of your own!
-I cam up with the name the "Weekend Coop", because this coop was built only on the weekend and could probably be built in one weekend if you have that much free time and really pushed it.
+UPDATED 2019 Hello BYC members!
+I would like to share my coop building design and building experience with you.
+Hopefully it will spark some inspiration of your own!
+I came up with the name the "Weekend Coop", because this coop was built only on the weekends (Which means I'm just as bad at naming things, as I am with getting things done).
+This task could be accomplished in one weekend if you have that much free time and really pushed it.

 Pre-Building/Materials Needed **Will be updated as project progresses**Cost will be added upon completion**Check back through out the week for updates!

 - 1 1/2 inch.
 4x8 OSB board (Base)

 - 3 1/4 inch.
 4x8 plywood sheets (Walls)

 - 2 19/32 inch.
 4x8 plywood sheets (Roof)

 - 6 2x3 (Frame)